JonathanBuchner/plan/christmas2023/index.md

 ### All–Conditions Card Pocket
 ![Alt text](image-9.png)

-My current wallet does not need replacement, yet, but I would like to downsize.
-It's approach is creating a hard case and using elastic to hold the items and not individually separating each item with leather to keep is small.
+My current wallet does not need replacing, yet, but I would like to downsize.
+It's approach is creating a hard case and using elastic to hold the items and not individually separating each item with leather to keep it small.

 This wallet has the advantage of attaching my keys to it, of which I want to carry some on the outside and other keys on the inside (I want a solution to combine my keys and wallet into one item).
 It still has an option for carrying coins.
 Water proof / resistant.
 Fits in any pocket.
 High quality.

 I think this is super cool and it's going with a minimalist /EDC trend: how can I reduce the number of items and size of items I carry every day while still carrying the same functionality.
+I've done a lot of research on wallets and landed on this one.

 ### Ease Performance Half Zip
 ![Alt text](image-1.png)
 Link: [Ease Performance Half Zip](https://vuoriclothing.com/products/ease-performance-half-zip-charcoal-heather?queryId=7eea00876f1ce87010f420dc7e7eb2ba&objectId=22965094318138)

 I received this item last year for Christmas and I love it as I can put of over my white button down and wear it to work.
 I would like another one in a different color--so not blue.
 I like the charcoal heather color.
-Side medium or large.
+Size medium or large.

 This is replacing a lighter weight pull over that is too small and has not held up.